 Screening history was not described for the RCT participants or the Italian or KPNC cohort studies.
 Only one study of unscreened women met inclusion criteria.
-A prospective single cohort study from Spain described the outcomes of initial cotesting with HC2 and cytology (primarily conventional) in a population of 1,832 women older than 39 years with no record of cervical cytology in the previous 5 years.
-Women were referred to colposcopy if either test was positive.
+A prospective single cohort study from Spain described the outcomes of initial cotesting with HC2 and cytology (primarily conventional) in a population of 1,832 women older than age 39 years with no record of cervical cytology in the previous 5 years.121 Women were referred to colposcopy if either test was positive.
 No comparison group was included.
-Followup continued over 5 years; 338 women over age 65 years with negative testing were excluded from further followup.
+Followup continued over 5 years; 338 women older than age 65 years with negative testing were excluded from further followup.
 Of 1,494 remaining women, 767 (51.3%) completed followup.
-Of the initial group, 101 women had a hrHPV+ test result at baseline and 40 women had abnormal cytology (16 of these also were hrHPV+) (Table 17).
+Of the initial group, 101 women had a positive hrHPV test result at baseline and 40 women had abnormal cytology (16 of these also were hrHPV positive) (Table 17).
 By the last followup, seven women were diagnosed with CIN3, and two women had been diagnosed with ICC (CIN3+ rate, 9/1,832 [0.5%]).
-All nine women had a hrHPV+ test result at baseline; six had abnormal cytology results at baseline, including both women with ICC.
-Fortynine percent of women were lost to followup; loss to followup was greater among women who tested negative on initial screening (p<0.05).
+All nine women had a positive hrHPV test result at baseline; six had abnormal cytology results at baseline, including both women with ICC.
+Forty-nine percent of women were lost to followup; loss to followup was greater among women who tested negative on initial screening (p<0.05).